Find Online Colleges

 Old Dominion / Ancient Dominion

-Virginia has the oldest citation for any state nickname.
+This nickname for the state of Virginia originated in Colonial days, and Virginia has the oldest citation for any state nickname.
 Old Dominion has its first recorded sighting in 1778, but this derives from Ancient Dominion, the nickname for the state from the end of the 17th century.
+Dominion refers to complete ownership of a particular piece of land or territory.

 England's King Charles II quartered the arms of Virginia on his shield in 1663, adding Virginia to his dominions of Ireland, Scotland, and France), Cavalier State (for early settlers who were loyal to England)